Undline/UndChain/readme.md

     - Users can train and deploy their own models on Mimic, transforming them into digital assets.
 These models can be monetized, shared, or enhanced by others in the community, enabling a decentralized marketplace for AI innovation.
 5. **Hardware Adaptability**

-    - Mimic’s design ensures that models can run on a wide range of hardware, from high-performance GPUs to more modest devices.
+    - Mimic’s design ensures that models can run on a wide range of hardware, from high-performance GPUs, NPUs, FPGAs and to more modest devices.
 This makes AI capabilities accessible to a broader audience and avoids centralization on specialized infrastructure.
 6. **Privacy-Focused AI**

     - Mimic prioritizes user privacy by ensuring that all data used for training or inference remains secure and decentralized.
 Users retain control over their inputs, and models operate within strict privacy constraints.